chiarabarbieri/SNPs_HumanOrigins_Recipes/README.md

-# SNPs_HumanOrigins_Recipes
+# SNPs HumanOrigins Recipes
 ## Commands and R scripts to analyse SNP data.

 The folder contains different sections for most used analysis methods to perform on SNP chip databases.
 It is particularly tailored to the use of the Human Origins Affymetrix array, and for analysis of human population history.

-The commands use publicity available softwares and packages (which you should install before) such as:
+The commands use publicity available softwares and packages such as:

 ### PLINK https://www.cog-genomics.org/plink2